 The following point system is in a rolling 12-month period.

-Excessive absenteeism or tardiness will result in discipline up to and including termination.
+Excessive absenteeism or tardiness will result in employee discipline up to and including termination.

 6 points = Verbal Warning